Keeping integrated data safe

 Privacy Impact Assessments

 A Privacy Impact Assessment (PIA) is a systematic assessment that helps us identify and manage the privacy impacts of a data integration project.
 The ABS Privacy Impact Assessments webpage contains a list of PIAs that have been conducted for ABS projects, including PLIDA.
-Privacy threshold assessments are undertaken for all data integration projects, and a full PIA will be conducted as required in accordance with the Office of the Australian Information Commissioner (OAIC) guide to undertaking a PIA.
+Privacy threshold assessments are undertaken to determine a project’s potential privacy impact and whether a PIA is required.
+The ABS conducts PIAs as required in accordance with the Office of the Australian Information Commissioner (OAIC) guide to undertaking a PIA.

 Policies and standards